zmwang0574/zmwang0574.github.io/content/news/example copy/index.md

 ---
-title: Our paper “Boundary Inference of Load Scenarios in Multi-energy Parks Based on Statistical Learning” got accpeted by ICPET2023!
+title: One conference paper accpeted and an oral speech given

 event: Our paper “Boundary Inference of Load Scenarios in Multi-energy Parks Based on Statistical Learning” got accpeted by ICPET2023!
 I delivered an oral speech as the paper was selected as a Best Student Paper Finalist.
-See here for PDF, slides and more!
+See below for PDF, slides and more!
 # event_url: https://example.org

 location: Tianjin, China